James Cook University: Other facilities: Brisbane, Mackay, Mount Isa, Thursday Island, Rockhampton

-JCU Brisbane, operated by Russo Higher Education, delivers undergraduate and postgraduate courses in accounting, business, education, hospitality and tourism and information technology to international and domestic students.
+JCU Brisbane, operated by Russo Higher Education, delivers undergraduate and postgraduate courses in accounting, business, education, hospitality and tourism and information technology to international students.

-JCU's Mackay Education and Research Centre (MERC) is a study centre located at the Mackay Base Hospital.
-It offers the Bachelor of Nursing Science (Pre-Registration) and provides facilities for medical and dental placements.
+JCU's Mackay Clinical School is located at Mackay Base Hospital.
+It offers Year 5 and Year 6 of Bachelor of Medicine, Bachelor of Surgery (MBBS).
+Mackay Clinical School also offers Year 1 – 4 in Pharmacy, allowing students to undertake their full course requirements locally.
+JCU Mackay, located at the Mater Hospital, offers the Bachelor of Nursing Science (Pre-Registration) and provides facilities for medical and dental placements.

 JCU's Mount Isa, Murtupuni campus provides training, development and support of the rural and remote health workforce and the management of key health issues in rural and remote settings.
 The centre offers the Bachelor of Nursing Science with an emphasis on rural, remote and Indigenous health care.

 JCU Rockhampton is located in a modern high rise building in the city.
 Postgraduate students can access the facilities as part of JCU's GP Training Program.
 The JCU GP Training Program "provides clinicians the opportunity to expand their scope of practice through working in private clinics and in hospitals where they will gain experience treating a range of conditions in low-resource settings".

 There is also a study centre located in the Australian Institute of Tropical Health and Medicine (AITHM) building on Thursday Island, providing teaching and learning facilities for nursing, education and diploma of higher education students in the Torres Strait region, including the northern tip of Australia.
 The Thursday Island study centre opened in 2003.